AISaturdaysLagos/cohort7_practicals/6_Introduction_to_Scikit_Learn/README.md

 The bulk of the time and effort data scientists dedicate to building machine learning models are usually spent on cleaning the data (Extraction, Transformation and Loading operations, fixing missing values, feature engineering, handling categorical variables, etc.).
 It is also helpful to carry out exploratory data analysis (EDA) to better understand the dataset and identify promising tactics.
 Both processes would be shown in this practical.

-We run go through the step by step process of building a machine learning model using scikit-learn and the wine quality dataset.
+We'd go through the step by step process of building a machine learning model using scikit-learn and the wine quality dataset.
 We would also look at some useful tips and tricks.

 The visualization tools used are [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/)